Amended October 2022

 8.5 Prospective issue-based and campaign committees shall present to the Steering Committee a written proposal outlining their program and signed by at least five (5) members in good standing.
 A proposal shall be submitted no less than thirty (30) days prior to the next meeting or convention to ensure adequate time for discussion and consideration by the membership.
 New issue-based and campaign committees shall be established by a two-thirds (⅔) majority vote of the present membership in good standing at any meeting or convention of the Local.

-8.5.1 Each issue-based and campaign committee shall have a single chair elected directly by the membership to a one (1) year term at Local Convention or upon establishment of such a committee.
+8.5.1 Each issue-based and campaign committee shall have a single chair elected directly by the membership to a one (1) year term at Local Convention or at the Regular Meeting following the establishment of such a committee.
 Issue-based and campaign committees may appoint additional leads or establish their own subcommittees to better facilitate their work.
-Committee chairs shall make every effort to regularly report to and attend the meetings of the Local and the Steering Committee.
+Committee chairs shall make every effort to regularly report to and attend the meetings of the Local and the Campaign Council.

 8.5.2 Exploratory Committee.
 An exploratory committee for the establishment of an issue-based or campaign committee may be commissioned by a majority vote of the Steering Committee, consisting of such members as the Steering Committee shall appoint at its discretion.
 Exploratory committees shall be composed of no fewer than two (2) members and no greater than five (5) members.
 An exploratory committee shall otherwise secure more permanent status per the process laid out in Article 8.5.